 - Change the requirement on foreign ownership.
 If you are a non-EU national and wish to open a company and gain residence in Croatia, you must hire 3 full-time Croatians.
 Not all businesses need 3 full-time workers.
 Some only need 1, some none at all.
 I understanding the desire to create jobs for Croatians, but this steep requirement serves as a deterrent from foreign investment.

 - Reduce doprinosi.
 When your company pays a freelancer or an employee, you must pay doprinosi (contributions) on top of the net salary, which includes pension, taxes and health insurance.
 This can add an additional 40% on top of the salaried amount.
 As a result, companies hire fewer people and some will pay their people in cash under the table.
-Lower doprinosi, specifically the taxes portion, would make it more affordable for companies to hire help, and therefore grow their businesses.
+Lowering doprinosi, specifically the taxes portion, would make it more affordable for companies to hire help, and therefore grow their businesses.

 What’s next for Croatia

 Croatia is magnificent in a lot of ways, but there are a lot of holes in the boat.
 I’m concerned about the Euro.
 I’m concerned about Croatia continuing to only care about tourism and babies.
 I’m concerned that the trend of focusing on short-term greed versus long-term prosperity will continue.
 I’m concerned that the natural resources will be trampled and destroyed by over-tourism.